-- A covered entity must organize training programs for handling of ePHI by its employees.
+- A covered entity must organize training programs for handling ePHI and its employees.

 - There must be a contingency plan to respond in cases of emergency and must include provisions as to backup, disaster recovery, testing activities, change control procedures, failure analysis, etc.

 - Internal audits must be conducted at regular intervals, and policies and procedures should document the scope, procedure, and frequency of audits.
 Audits can be either routine-based or event-based.

 - There shall be a procedure for responding to and addressing security breaches related to ePHI.

 - If any business process is outsourced to any third party, a covered entity should ensure that the concerned third party is also HIPAA compliant.

 The primary goal of technical safeguards is to control access to computer systems while at the same time, enabling a covered entity to protect its communications containing ePHI from being intercepted by any other entity other than the intended recipient.
 Technical safeguards include –

 - Stored ePHI must be encrypted; however, if there is a closed network and the access control system is efficient, encryption is optional.